brunobeltran/multi_locus_analysis/doc/source/theory.rst

 on how the confinement time scale compares to the terminal relaxation time of the chromosome (or chromosomes, if they are linked together).

-TODO: make plot showing three options (plateau before polymer regime, before terminal relaxation time, and after terminal relaxation time).

-As can be seen from the plot above, even for this simplest possible model of Rouse polymer motion, simply fitting MSD curves with straight lines in log-log space can lead to extremely misleading results, due to the non-linear nature of the MSD curve itself.
+Hopefully it can be surmised from this discussion that even for this simplest possible model of Rouse polymer motion, simply fitting MSD curves with straight lines in log-log space can lead to extremely misleading results, due to the non-linear nature of the MSD curve itself.
 Therefore, it is important to establish the confinement diameter, and terminal relaxation time of the polymer at a minimum, before trying to fit a raw MSD to extract, for example, a value for :math:`\alpha`.

 .. _analytical-disps-hist:

 Displacement Distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO: document gaussianity vs laplace distributions of dispalcements here.

 The `paper of Lampo et al
 <http://stanford.edu/~ajspakow/publications/LSBWS-celldiff.pdf>`_ is extremely